Skip to main content

 The first step is to create an application:

-1. Create an Application: Navigate to the Applications page and click Create application.
+1. Create an Application: Open Authorization → Applications (or go to the Applications page) and click + New Application.
 Enter a name for your application and select an expiration time for the access tokens.
-Click Create.
+Confirm creation.

 • You can generate a token for your application with a set expiration time.